Home > Bankruptcy >

 Chapter 13 Bankruptcy

-In Chapter 13 bankruptcy — also called a wage earner’s plan — consumers don’t get their debts wiped away.
-Instead, debts get reorganized under a repayment plan that stretches from three to five years.
+In Chapter 13 bankruptcy — also called a wage earner’s plan — consumers don’t have their debts wiped clean.
+Instead, debts are reorganized under a repayment plan that stretches from three to five years.
 Some creditors may be repaid in full.
 Some may not.

 “Because you pay back at least some of what you owe, it’s considered a bit more respectable when you apply for credit in the future,” says Gina Pogol, a personal finance specialist with MoneyRates.com.
 “Chapter 13 bankruptcy offers all of the benefits of a debt settlement plan, but you also get tax-free debt forgiveness, all interest and fees stop piling up, collection efforts stop and when you’re finished, you are free of debts.”